Chinese Cooking Methods, Techniques and Utensils

 4. Shallow frying 煎 jiān

 Sometimes food is fried in less oil.
 For this kind of cooking less oil is used and less heat is applied.
-The pieces of food are usually cut into slices, rubbed with seasoning, and coated with cornstarch, resulting in dishes that are tender inside and slightly burnt outside.
+"Jian" is to heat the pot first, then brush the pan with cold oil, leave a small amount of base oil, and put in the ingredients, generally frying one side first, and then the other side, constantly shaking the pan when frying, so that the ingredients are heated evenly.
+When fried until fully cooked, the surface of the food is generally golden brown.
 The pieces need to be turned over half way through cooking, and so utensils such as long chopsticks, tongs, or spatula are needed to achieve that.

 5. Red Stewing 烧 shāo